dreamtocode/URI/README.md

 # URI
-My solutions to the problems of URI Online Judge
+My solutions to the problems of URI Online Judge.
+Choose problem and write solution on your own: https://www.urionlinejudge.com.br/judge/en/categories